kadekcipta/ZmqJsonRpc/README.md

 - ROUTER/DEALER for worker distribution to provide basic scalability
 - Windows service that can install multiple service modes and names using single executable (experimental)

+#Goal
+- Provide simple .NET based system for internal task distribution
+- Easy to scale by adding more workers behind router
+- Easy to monitor

 #TODO
+- Code comments
 - More tests
 - Improve a lot of things if not all